gesture-based-ui-development/voice-controlled-millionaire/README.md

 ****

-# Purpose of the application–
+# Purpose of the application
 The purpose of the application was to design and develop a game  for users who traditionally wouldn't be able to play classic mouse/keyboard games.

 In order to complete the project we set out 4 core objectives.